tuxfight3r/rpmbuild_work/README.md

-RPM Build - Spec files
+#RPM Build Work - Spec files

+you can find the spec files to build rpms for the following

+* activemq
+* warfile_demo (deployment using rpm)